liferay/liferay-docs/develop/tutorials/articles/380-troubleshooting/01-resolving-bundle-requirements.markdown

     ...

 Notice the dependency module `org.apache.aries.spifly.dynamic.bundle` is missing from the runtime bundle list.
-Examining the module's `MANIFEST.MF` file shows it provides the requirement capability `osgi.extender;
+The `org.apache.aries.spifly.dynamic.bundle` module's `MANIFEST.MF` file shows it  provides the requirement capability `osgi.extender; filter:="(osgi.extender=osgi.serviceloader.processor)"`:
-filter:="(osgi.extender=osgi.serviceloader.processor)"`.

     Provide-Capability: osgi.extender;osgi.extender="osgi.serviceloader.regi
      strar";version:Version="1.0",osgi.extender;osgi.extender="osgi.servicel
      oader.processor";version:Version="1.0"

+This capability `osgi.extender; filter:="(osgi.extender=osgi.serviceloader.processor)"`
+was the unresolved
-Deploying this missing bundle `org.apache.aries.spifly.dynamic.bundle` resolves the example's bundle exception.
+requirement we identified earlier.
+Deploying this missing bundle `org.apache.aries.spifly.dynamic.bundle` satisfies the example module's requirement and allows the module to resolve and install.

-You can follow these similar steps to resolve your bundle exceptions.
+You can resolve your bundle exceptions by following steps similar to these.

 +$$$